Al Moudira Hotel

 Luxor & The Nile, Egypt

 Wander about and it’s easy to imagine you’re strolling through a small palace.
+Pillars soar, bougainvillea roams and luxurious little private sit-outs are everywhere.
 You enter through an interior courtyard, the hub of the hotel.
-Pillars soar, bougainvillea roams and you can eat here throughout the day, though the domed restaurant is equally serene.
-As for the 57 rooms - well, the smallest is huge, so take it from there.
+You can eat here throughout the day, though the domed restaurant is equally serene, or sample the Egyptian-Lebanese cafe or lazily lunch poolside.
+As for the 54 rooms – well, the smallest is huge, so take it from there.
 Expect high domed ceilings (occasionally in your bathroom, too), crisp white linen, beautiful tiles on every floor, warm colours spread across each wall.
-It is a remarkably peaceful place, too.
+There are a number of impressive villas complete with butler service in the extensive grounds too.
+Above all, this is a remarkably peaceful place.
 One not to miss.

 Highs